umccr/orcabus/lib/workload/stateful/filemanager/docs/ARCHITECTURE.md

 # Filemanager

 The aim of the filemanager is to maintain a database state that is as correct as possible at the time an event is received.
-It does this by processing cloud storage events that contain information about objects.
-The database tables reflect this information, where data is stored in the object and s3_object tables.
+Broadly, the architecture of filemanager reflects this, where cloud storage events that contain information about objects are processed and stored in the database.
+The database tables reflect the information from the events, and data is stored in the `object` and `s3_object` tables.

+Some details about S3 event processing needs to be addressed in filemanager, specifically in relation to out of order and duplicate events.

 ## Event ingestion